tramitit/guides/en/france/sick_leave_application.md

 title: "Sick leave application"
 author: "Ricardo Batista"
 date: "2024-06-07"
-categories: ["France", "Switzerland"]
+categories: ["France"]
 meta_title: "Guide for Sick Leave Application"
-description: "Detailed guide on how to apply for a sick leave in France and Switzerland."
+description: "Detailed guide on how to apply for a sick leave in France."
 draft: false
 ---